rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

   -c, --concurrency <num>     Number of tabs to open in parallel during sitemap or CSV analysis (default: 3) -w, --wait <num>            Number of milliseconds to wait after the page is loaded before generating the report (default: 20000)
-  -l, --locale <language>     Locale to use for the CLI, supported: en, hi, es, ja, ko, pt-BR (default: "en") -h, --help                  Display help for command
+  -l, --locale <language>     Locale to use for the CLI, supported: en, hi, es, ja, ko, pt-BR (default: "en") -b, --button-selectors <path>  The path to a json file which contains selectors or button text to be used for GDPR banner acceptance
+  -h, --help                  Display help for command

 To learn more, visit our wiki: https://github.com/GoogleChromeLabs/ps-analysis-tool/wiki.